lassekongo83/zuki-themes/README.md

 ## Other stuff

-Older version (no longer supported) for GTK 3.14 can be found here: https://github.com/lassekongo83/zuki-themes/releases
+Older unsupported version for GTK 3.14 can be found here: https://github.com/lassekongo83/zuki-themes/releases

 Zukiwi has been abandoned and won't get updated any more.

 ##### Todo list
-  * Fix Zukitwo assets to something better.
+  * Fix scrollbar hover size.
-  * Fix some issues with the Zukitwo gtk2 theme.
+  * Try to get rid of nautilus specific fixes and use a global fix.
-  * Update to GTK 3.20 eventually.
-Main development focus is at the moment on Ubuntu 16.04 LTS and Debian Stretch.
-Will have to keep a virtual machine with ArchLinux to develop for newer releases.
+  * Port Zukitwo to 3.20.
   * Whatever else I've forgotten.